compasjs/compas/docs/docs/getting-started.md

 ::: info

-In the alpha period, use `npx -p compas zakmes@latest install`.
+In the alpha period, use `npx -p compas zakmes@latest init`.

 :::